Twin Perspectives

 lagos algarve

-Iberostar Selection Lagos Algarve Pools
+Review of Iberostar Selection Lagos Algarve Pools

 The Iberostar Selection Lagos Algarve boasts 4 swimming pools, one of which is heated.
 Despite having our own private pool, we were keen to try all of the pools around the resort, with each offering a slightly different experience.
 The largest pool lay at the heart of the resort, overlooked by the restaurant and pool side bar.
 With complimentary canapés and glasses off fizz served during lunchtime, I self-declared this the ‘glamorous pool’.